leersmathieu/ImmoEliza-API/README.md

 Link to the challenge description :  [Here](https://github.com/becodeorg/CRL-Turing-4.22/blob/master/Projects/4.Prediction_api/README.md)

+## Objective
+This project is a collaboration between BeCode AI and the BeCode Web Dev team.

+The AI developers will create an API and the web developers will develop an interface for the client "ImmoEliza".

+The main process is about a collaboration between the AI and the web dev so that all have to be in sync in order to know how to construct the form.

+- Be able to create a prediction model
+- Be able to deploy model
+- Be able to work in a team
+- Be able to build an api

 ## Result

 API : http://tamikara.xyz:5000/
 App : http://tamikara.xyz/immo-eliza/prediction/

 ## Step to realise

 ### 1. Data cleaning